Ji-eun-Kim/Ji-eun-Kim/README.md

 ### Hi there 🖐️

-I'm Jieun Kim, dreaming of becoming an **ML Research Engineer, AI Engineer**.
+I'm Jieun Kim, dreaming of becoming an **AI Engineer, AI Researcher**.
+Especially interested in **Computer Vision Task**.
-I am going to graduate from Kookmin University in 2025 with a major in AI Big Data & Management, and minor is S.W.
+And, I am going to graduate from Kookmin University in 2025 with a major in AI Big Data & Management, and minor is S.W.

 &nbsp;